AdamPaternostro/Training-Azure-DevOps/README.md

    You can approve on https://dev.azure.com or click on the email

-# Change the code and enable automatic builds
+### Change the code and enable automatic builds/releases
 1. Edit the Build defination
 2. Click on Triggers
 3. Click the "Enable continuous integration" checkbox